 Plaque dedicated during the Vietnam War to prisoners of war and missing in action and placed at the base of a live oak on the campus.

-THE FREEDOM TREE WITH THE VISION OF UNIVERSAL FREEDOM FOR ALL MANKIND.
 THIS TREE IS DEDICATED TO THE POW/ MIA’S OF LOUISIANA

 AND ALL PRISONERS OF WAR AND MISSING IN ACTION.